snblaise/AWS-Cloud-architecture-labs/AWS IAM USER Creation/Readme.md

 ![Verify User Creation](image4.png)

 ## Step 4: Enable Multi-Factor Authentication (MFA)
 Strengthen the security of your IAM user by activating Multi-Factor Authentication (MFA).
-[AWS multi-factor authentication (MFA)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#enable-mfa-for-privileged-users) is an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) best practice that requires a second authentication factor in addition to user name and password sign-in credentials.
+[AWS multi-factor authentication (MFA)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#enable-mfa-for-privileged-users) is an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) best practice that requires a second authentication factor in addition to the user name and password sign-in credentials.
 You can enable MFA at the AWS account level for root and IAM users you have created in your account.  learn more about AWS available methods for IAM at [AWS MFA](https://aws.amazon.com/iam/features/mfa/)

 **4.1** From the IAM Console, select the "**Users**" section, find the "**cloudAdmin**" user, and click on the user name.